This year marks the 50th Anniversary of the MIT Black Student Union.

 Ursula Burns, Former CEO, Xerox; Life Member, MIT Corporation

-Dr. Erica James, Associate Professor, Medical Anthropology, MIT
+Dr. Erica James, Associate Professor, Medical Anthropology and Urban Studies, MIT

 Kelvin Green '21